 Strategic workforce planning map

-Strategic workforce planning maps are employment models that connect workforce management to other strategic business objectives.
-They start by prompting you to identify organizational needs, such as expanding markets, retaining customers, or building brand awareness.
-They then help you visualize how workforce planning can contribute to these strategic aims.
+Planning maps prompt you to identify organizational needs, such as expanding markets, retaining customers, or building brand awareness.
+They visualize how workforce planning can contribute to these strategic aims.

 The core idea behind strategic workforce planning is aligning HR with organizational goals.
 Strategic maps detail how roles, skills, and competencies contribute to business aims and include visualizations of current and future workforce needs.